PavelLaptev/test-repo/scripts/storybook/README.md

 module.exports = { managerEntries, config };
 ```

-Beside standard boilerplate the important part is (line A,B) the relative path, which points to compiled assets instead of source code (written in TypeScript), which implies that we will **need to build our addon source and all its dependencies prior usage**.
+Beside standa--change--rd boilerplate the important part is (line A,B) the relative path, which points to compiled assets instead of source code (written in TypeScript), which implies that we will **need to build our addon source and all its dependencies prior usage**.

 This is something that we wanna avoid.